Education and/or Experience

 Part of NAMRI's mission is to promote education for mold inspectors and remediators prior to performing mold assessments

 and remediation projects.
 NAMRI requires a minimum of 24 hours of accredited* mold education training or equivalent

-of verifiable mold education or equivalent work experience before an individual may apply for membership.
+mold inspection or mold remediation projects before an individual may apply for membership and begin performing

 To ensure that all members understand the NAMRI Standards of Practice and Code of Ethics, along with the procedures

 for performing a proper mold inspection, NAMRI requires all new members to pass the NAMRI exam, which is a national

 exam sponsored by NAMRI and provided to members at no charge, or to have passed an equivalent state, national or